Do you want to disable Gravatars in WordPress?

-WordPress uses Gravatars to display user profile photos or Avatars.
-It is a third-party service that allows users to have the same profile photo on different websites.
+WordPress uses a service called Gravatar to display user profile photos.
+This allows users to have the same profile picture on different websites.
+Gravatars are especially useful for comment sections, making it easy to identify different commenters.

-Why Disable Gravatars in WordPress
+Why Disable Gravatars in WordPress?

-Gravatars are a third-party service that allows users to add a profile photo to their WordPress website and use it across the internet.
+Gravatar is a third-party service that allows users to add a profile photo to their WordPress website and use it across the internet.

 Basically, you create an account and then upload your profile photo.